Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it runs a Postman collection by ID and provides detailed test results and statistics, distinguishing it from sibling tools used for creation or retrieval.
+The description clearly states the tool runs a Postman collection by ID and provides detailed test results and execution statistics.
+It distinguishes itself from sibling tools like createCollection or getCollection by focusing on execution.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.